CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 ### HTML & CSS

 #### What’s the difference between XML, XHTML and HTML?
 **HTML** is the HyperText Markup Language, which is designed to create structured documents and provide for semantic meaning behind the documents.
-HTML5 is the next version of the HTML specification.

 **XML** is the Extensible Markup Language, which provides rules for creating, structuring, and encoding documents.
 You often see XML being used to store data and to allow for communication between applications.
-It's programming language-agnostic - all of the major programming languages provide mechanisms for reading and writing XML documents, either as part of the core or in external libraries.
+All of the major programming languages provide mechanisms for reading and writing XML documents.

 **XHTML** is an XML-based HTML.
 It serves the same function as HTML, but with the same rules as XML documents.
 These rules deal with the structure of the markup.

 #### How to include a JavaScript file in a webpage?
-The script tag is used to define a client-side script (JavaScript).
-The script element either contains scripting statements, or it points to an external script file through the src attribute.
+The ```<script>``` tag is used to define a client-side script (JavaScript).
+The ```<script>``` element either contains scripting statements, or it points to an external script file through the src attribute.

 **Attributes:** async, defer, src, type, charset

-The script tag can be placed in the head section of your HTML, in the body section, or after the /body close tag, depending on when you want the JavaScript to load.
+The ```<script>``` tag can be placed in the head section of your HTML, in the body section, or after the ```</body>``` close tag, depending on when you want the JavaScript to load.
 Generally, JavaScript code can go inside of the document head section in order to keep them contained and out of the main content of your HTML document.
 However, if your script needs to run at a certain point within a page’s layout, you should put it at the point where it should be called, usually within the body section.

 **Example:**
 ```html